Composite Peptide Vaccines

 Enhanced Immunogenicity: By presenting key epitopes from both classes of bacteria, the vaccine trains the immune system to recognize and swiftly attack these pathogens and their released toxins, reducing the risk of infection and toxin-mediated damage.

 Direct Toxin Neutralization: The immune response generated against the LPS epitopes, in particular, can directly neutralize this toxin, thereby preventing the severe systemic inflammation typically seen in sepsis.
+LPS can enter the bloodstream from the gut without an active infection and has been implicated in a wide range of conditions from neurodegenerative disease to depression and anxiety to heart disease.

 Reduction in Antibiotic Use: Effective vaccination reduces the need for antibiotics, a crucial benefit in the era of rising antibiotic resistance.
 This helps preserve antibiotic efficacy for more severe or resistant bacterial strains.